pulibrary/ops-catchall/projects/vsphere_hypervisor.md

 * The virtual machine will be selected on your results; right click and select `Power Off` and wait for the machine to power off.
 * Right click on the Virtual Machine again and Select `Power On` and wait for the machine to come back on.
 You may want to `Launch the Web Console` to see what is actually happening on the virtual machine.

+#### Migrating Virtual Machines to Production or Staging

+ * Find and power down the virtual machine you plan to migrate
+ * Unregister the virtual machine from the inventory by right clicking on it to unregister
+ * The `lib-vm-diglib4` connects to *VMSANVOLDEV00{1/2}* and can be used to migrate between the production and staging environments
+ * Right click and migrate the virtual machine to either of the storage above
+ * Locate your VM files be browsing the storage above (we will be searching for yourvm.vmx file)
+ * Register the new VM in the environment you want